yayahjb/neartree/NearTree/README_NearTree.txt

    spaces of arbitrary dimensions.
 This release provides a C++ template, TNear.h, and a C library, CNearTree.c, with example/test programs.

+   Release 2.3.1 adds Centroid method for Llyod clustering.

-   Release 2.3 adds methods for clustering.
+   Release 2.3 added methods for clustering.

    Release 2.2.1 was a minor revision to Release 2.2 to add an include of limits.h to TNear.h, primarily for MINGW use.